rocjs/roc-package-web-app-react/GUIDE.md

 You have complete ownership of this and can expose any component you like on any path.

-Read more about React router 3.x in the offical docs  [here](https://github.com/ReactTraining/react-router/blob/v3/docs/guides/RouteConfiguration.md).
+Read more about React router 3.x in the official docs  [here](https://github.com/ReactTraining/react-router/blob/v3/docs/guides/RouteConfiguration.md).

 By default `web-app-react` wraps the React router configuration with its own [application wrapper](https://github.com/rocjs/roc-package-web-app-react/blob/a6d3bd17ce59995da31b0984f33b148f9be47239/extensions/roc-package-web-app-react/app/shared/application.js).
-This is configurable by
+This can be disabled by
 ```
 --build-useDefaultRoutes    If Roc should use an internal wrapper around the routes, please look at the documentation for more details.
 ```